eforce67/NeuroNeon/README.md

 Data is automatically collected each frame when running `data_collection.py`.
 The bot captures images whenever a key is pressed, syncing your actions with the game frames in near real-time.

 ## Training YoloV8

+For optimal performance, it’s recommended to use `Yolov8m-cls`, which is the medium classification model for YoloV8.
+It strikes a good balance between speed and accuracy and runs fast on most devices.

 To train your YoloV8 models, check out these resources from Ultralytics: